topaxi/ember-bootstrap-datepicker/README.md

 Fork of the awesome [ember-cli-bootstrap-datepicker](https://github.com/soulim/ember-cli-bootstrap-datepicker).

-This fork can be used _without_ bower.
+This fork can be used _without_ bower and works with Fastboot.

 The add-on provides you a date input component based on amazing bootstrap-datepicker library.
 It supports popup and inline mode, and can be used in Ember CLI applications.